Outstanding Debts for International Students

 The University will advise those who have not paid their fees of the intention to cancel their enrolment.
 Students will be given an opportunity to seek a review of this decision.

-If a student's enrolment is cancelled due to non-payment of tuition fees, the University may also be required to cancel a student's COE (Confirmation of Enrolment) and advise the Department of Immigration & Border Protection (DIBP).
-DIBP will assess each student’s continuing visa eligibility on a case-by-case basis.
-Further information is available on DIBP Website or by calling 131 881.
+If a student's enrolment is cancelled due to non-payment of tuition fees, the University may also be required to cancel a student's COE (Confirmation of Enrolment) and advise the The Department of Home Affairs (DHA).
+DHA will assess each student’s continuing visa eligibility on a case-by-case basis.
+Further information is available on DHA Website or by calling 131 881.

 See the Financial Assistance page for possible assistance options.